 4.3 Programmes leading to joint or dual/multiple awards

-4.3.2 The University has the legal powers to allow it to collaborate with other degree-awarding bodies (in the UK or abroad) to jointly provide programmes of study which lead to joint, dual or multiple awards.
-However, it should be noted that UK degree-awarding bodies are not permitted (as per chapter B10 of the UK Quality Code) to make arrangements for students to receive a UK degree alongside that of a non-UK degree-awarding body where the UK degree-awarding body has had negligible input to the design of the programme and little control over its delivery.
+4.3.2 The University has the legal powers to allow it to collaborate with other degree-awarding bodies - in the UK or abroad - to jointly provide programmes of study which lead to joint, dual or multiple awards.
+However, it should be noted that UK degree-awarding bodies are not permitted to make arrangements for students to receive a UK degree alongside that of a non-UK degree-awarding body where the UK degree-awarding body has had negligible input to the design of the programme and little control over its delivery.
 UK degree-awarding bodies are also expected to maintain awareness of how their programmes and academic credit are used, in order to avoid the situation where a non-UK degree-awarding body makes an award without the knowledge of the UK degree-awarding body, to a student who has completed a programme of study designed to lead to a UK qualification offered through a franchise or validation arrangement.

 4.3.3 As a general guide (for reputational reasons), jointly delivered programmes of study leading to dual/multiple or joint awards should not be offered in partnership with institutions that would not meet the threshold criteria for taught degree-awarding powers in the UK.
 Certificates and transcripts should refer to the other partner/s and make it clear that they refer to the completion of a single, jointly-conceived programme of study.

-4.3.4 The UK Quality Code states that any programmes of study leading to dual/multiple or joint awards must meet both the expectations of the Framework for HE Qualifications and of any other relevant national qualifications frameworks.
+4.3.4 Any programmes of study leading to dual/multiple or joint awards must meet both the expectations of the Framework for HE Qualifications (in EWNI) and of any other relevant national qualifications frameworks.
 Partnerships with existing partners currently delivering through a franchise arrangement, who subsequently gain and wish to exercise their own degree awarding powers alongside those of the University, may need to be renegotiated and redefined as more of a ‘mutual recognition’ arrangement.